PhonePe/drove-orchestrator/docs/docs/apis/logs.md

 <file content>

 !!!note
-    The `Content-Disposition` header is set properly to the actual filename.
+    The `Content-Disposition` header is set properly to the response filename.
 For the above example it would be set to `attachment; filename=output.log`.

+!!!note
+    Download APIs support binary files (for example compressed logs) and set `Content-Type` based on filename where possible.

 ## Read chunks from log